General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation: Method of asymptotic Lie symmmetries for solving protein aggregation kinetics

 Finally, we propose that asymptotic perturbation symmetries may often remain approximately valid throughout the entire phase space of interest.
 If so, they may in principle be employed to find global approximate solutions.
-To evaluate whether a given such symmetry is indeed globally valid requires an examination of the bifurcations of the DEs.
-As discussed in the main text, for protein aggregation the phase space structure is simple, featuring only an attractive fixed point at $\mu=0$.
-So, the global dynamics are partitioned into two asymptotic limits: $\mu\to 1$ and $\mu\to 0$ (Fig.~\ref{fig:regions}\textbf{c}-\textbf{d}).
-The boundary between these regions of phase space is marked by the linearization of the kinetics.
+To evaluate whether a given such symmetry is indeed globally valid requires an examination of the bifurcations of the DEs it was calculated for.